shaharzeplovitch/sprinternship/README.md

-# Social Sprinternship Jobs Page
+# Sprinternship 2024 Social Jobs Page

 Welcome to Social Sprinternship Jobs Page!
 The simple page anyone can use to post or read others' interviews and jobs experiences!